IBC-Media/Grant-Akash/README.md

 - Selenium
 ### Cloud Services
 - AWS Lambda Serverless application models
 - Amazon Keyspaces apache Cassandra

+## Prerequisites:
+OS: Ubuntu (>ver 20) in WSL2.
+-  Applications: (All In WSL2)
+1. google-chrome and it's web driver
+2. python3 and Selenium
+3. git
+4. rustc and cargo ( for rust and cargo configuration follow : 'https://docs.substrate.io/install/windows/' )

 ## How to run
 1. Clone the repo using